Questions and answers on COVID-19 for primary health care workers including general, clinical, and infection prevention and control guidance.

 The Government’s overall public health strategy for the COVID-19 pandemic in New Zealand is elimination.
 This means being confident we have eliminated chains of transmission in our community for at least 28 days, and we can effectively contain any future imported cases from overseas.

 Our elimination strategy is a sustained approach to keep it out, find it and stamp it out.
-We do this through:
+We do this through a team effort:

 - controlling entry at the border

 - physical distancing, staying home if unwell, hygiene measures (hand hygiene and cough etiquette), and personal protective equipment where appropriate

 - people with symptoms presenting for testing and being tested